galaxyproject/galaxy-hub/src/events/GCC2015/BoFs/index.md

 The BoF will be added to the wiki immediately.
 This requires a wiki account.

 1. [Login](/src/Events/GCC2015/BoFs/index.md) to the wiki.
 If you don't have an account, you'll need to [create one](/src/Events/GCC2015/BoFs/index.md).
-1. Pick a good descriptive, !CamelCase name for your BoF's wiki page.
+1. Pick a good descriptive, CamelCase name for your BoF's wiki page.
 This will become part of the URL for the page describing your BoF.
 Avoid embedded spaces as they make lousy URLs.
-1. **Enter the !CamelCase name** in box below and hit the "Create" button.
+1. **Enter the CamelCase name** in box below and hit the "Create" button.
     .
 PLACEHOLDER_NEW_PAGE(Events/GCC2015/BoF/BoFTemplate, "Create a Birds of a Feather wiki page", Events/GCC2015/BoFs)
 1. A template for the new page will appear.
 Replace the template text with a description of the new BoF.
 1. Save, review, and edit the page until you are happy with it.